The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Measurements and Stacking Methodology

 When considering SFRs, similar to how our stellar masses are being reported, we calculate the SFR for each individual galaxy and report the composite SFR as the median value of the sample.
 These SFRs are calculated with slit-loss-corrected, dust-corrected, H$\alpha$ luminosities ($L_{\rm{H\alpha}}$), de-magnified according to the lensing models in Section \ref{subsubsec:lensmodels}.
 The dust-extinction correction of each $L_{\rm{H}\alpha}$ value is conducted with the ``typical" extinction estimate for the sample found via the composite spectrum.
 The $L_{\rm{H}\alpha}$ values are not corrected for stellar absorption, which on average would result in an increase of $< 1\%$.
 The $L_{\rm{H\alpha}}$ values are converted to SFRs using Equation \ref{equ:SFR} below:

 This equation is of the same form as the relation in \citet{Kennicutt1998} for calculating SFRs from recombination lines.
 However, the conversion factor here has been recalculated assuming a metallicity of 0.2 $\rm{Z_\odot}$ and a \citet{Chabrier2003} IMF.
-Our estimates for the SFRs of the individual galaxies are given in Table \ref{tab:stacking_sample}, and the SFR associated with the composite spectrum is taken to be the sample-median value of $\rm{SFR_{med}}=2.25\ \rm{M_\odot\, yr^{-1}}$.
+Our estimates for the SFRs of the individual galaxies are given in Table \ref{tab:stacking_sample}.
+The SFR associated with the composite spectrum is taken to be the sample-median value of $\rm{SFR_{med}} = 2.25^{+2.15}_{-1.26}\ \rm{M_\odot\, yr^{-1}}$, with the stated error bars representing the interquartile range (IQR) of the SFRs.